merlinfrombelgium/Intune-Ninja/readme.md

 ## Overview

 Intune Ninja is an AI-powered tool that provides insights on Intune data using Microsoft Graph API.
-It allows users to interact with the AI to retrieve information and perform actions related to Intune.
+It leverages an OpenAI assistant to interpret user queries and generate an accurate URL to call the Microsoft Graph API.

 ## Features

-- Chat with AI to get insights on Intune data.
+- Prompt for any Intune or Entra ID related data to get the URL to call the Microsoft Graph API.
-- Call Microsoft Graph API to fetch data.
+- Chat with AI to get insights on Intune data or just learn more about the Microsoft Graph API.
 - Interpret the data and provide suggestions.
 - User-friendly interface built with Streamlit.